Skip to main content

 Cost-share confirmation(s)

-F&A Waiver or PI exemption
+New Proposal: F&A Waiver or New Proposal: PI exemption

-ORC endorsement for any background Intellectual Property
+ORC endorsement for any background in Intellectual Property

-SPARCS Compliance endorsement for any potentially T&Cs
+SPARCS Compliance endorsement for any potential T&Cs

-For more information: “Getting Ready”
+For more information: “Getting Ready.”

-A supplement proposal requires a PINS record and must follow University’s internal processes and the sponsor’s instructions, whether it is a solicitation, general guidelines, or email.
-If no instructions are provided, then the University minimally requires a proposal with a statement of work, budget detail, and a narrative budget justification that follows the sponsor’s original terms and conditions, NC State, and State of NC laws and policies.
+A supplement proposal requires a PINS (or PD) record and must follow the University’s internal processes and the sponsor’s instructions, whether it is a solicitation, general guidelines, or email.
+If no instructions are provided, the University minimally requires a proposal with a statement of work, budget detail, and a narrative budget justification that follows the sponsor’s original terms and conditions, NC State, and State of NC laws and policies.
 Keep in mind, supplemental work is beyond the original scope of work, therefore, it is not possible to reuse the same SOW.

-PINS Documentation:
+PINS (or PD) Documentation:

 • Sponsor’s supplemental request